 It’s important to note that not every nonprofit needs to spend $12,000 to achieve great results.
 In fact, often a couple hundred dollars can make an impact for a smaller nonprofit!

 What are the biggest challenges with nonprofit advertising?

 Because nonprofit advertising is a paid effort, organizations tend to run into a few recurring challenges:

 - Hesitance to dedicate funding to advertising.
-Due to the nature of nonprofit work, organizations (and their supporters) want to direct as much of their funding to initiatives that directly advance the mission.
-Advertising budgets often have the goal of raising awareness of the nonprofit and its cause to generate more revenue, which makes it an overhead expense.
+Due to the nature of nonprofit work, organizations (and their supporters) want to direct as much of their funding to programs.
+Advertising budgets often have the goal of raising awareness of the nonprofit and its cause to generate more revenue, which makes it appear as an overhead expense.
 While it does eventually impact the mission, it does so by helping the organization itself grow.
 Some nonprofits hesitate to dedicate sufficient funding to advertising and choose to instead funnel that revenue toward existing programs rather than growth.

 - Limited budget to dedicate to advertising.
 Even those nonprofits that decide to dedicate funds toward advertising often dedicate too little.
 This means that many nonprofits are working with smaller-than-ideal advertising budgets.
 This can limit what the organization is able to accomplish with their advertising, especially if they’re also new to running campaigns.

 - Lack of awareness around their target audience.
 When a nonprofit isn’t familiar with the target audience for its advertising campaigns, it could end up targeting ads to individuals who are unlikely to engage.
 Or, they could end up sending ads that don’t resonate with the audience they’re targeting, making the ads unconvincing.
 This can lead to wasted advertising spend for nonprofits already working with tight budgets.